Welcome to the Bee Smart beekeeping project

 Big Bear’s Tip Jar

 I don’t get paid directly for doing the things I do to help beekeepers, bees and people.
-The money collected for the Beehooligans program goes directly to non-profit Scatter Joy Acres to support their efforts at animal and bee rescue.
+The money collected for the Beehooligans project goes directly to non-profit Scatter Joy Acres to support their efforts at animal and bee rescue.

 If you would like to contribute anything to support my personal efforts in directing, coordinating and leading this project, you are welcome to toss a little something in over at my Patreon page.